 My Beginnings As A Freelancer

 My name is Kimberley Reyes (but everyone calls me ‘Kim’).
 I started freelancing in 2008 when I was a college student in Ateneo de Manila University.
 I was looking for a way to earn income despite my busy schedule in school because I had expenses that I wanted to pay for myself and because I wanted to save up for a new laptop.
 To give you an idea of my situation, my classes would start at 7:30 in the morning and would end at either 4:30 or 9:00.
 I also had one class on Saturdays, which took up my whole morning.
-I spent most of my time in school, which is why if I was to work, I had to be able to do it from school, during my breaks.
+I spent most of my time in school, which is why if I were to work, I had to be able to do it from school, during my breaks.
 Hence, my work had to allow me to work flexibly and from anywhere.
 That’s when I discovered freelancing.

 I created my first ever freelancer profile on oDesk (now Upwork).
 I had no previous work experience and only had the basic skills: I am able to speak and write in English, I can use a computer, and I have a reliable internet connection at home and in school.
 My only bragging right then was that I’m already a Civil Service Professional Exam passer, but that’s not a biggie for some clients.